sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/forms/user.md

 ## 3: Temporary user stories

-You can write the initial user stories at this point.
-Later on, you will move them to GitLab while writing **The Spec** document.
-During this point, you can also refine them, appoint them an Epic, give them ID numbers, acceptance criteria, and so on.
-They will also be accompanied by technical requirements and, a bit later, bugs too.
+Write the initial user stories at this point.
+Later on, you will move them to GitLab (while writing **The Spec** document).
+During that time, you will appoint them an Epic.
 For now, you can have them as a simple list.

 * As a [type of user], I want [some goal] so that [some reason].
 * ...